bids-standard/bids-specification/src/atlas.md

 ### Representing the atlas at the subject level

-Besides this default and required storage of the non-altered atlas at the root directory, the second use case provides three options to store atlases that were either altered, applied, or derived within a given dataset.
-While option 1 also uses the “atlas” identifier, options 2 and 3 use the “seg” identifier, as outlined in the next paragraphs.
+Besides this default and required storage of the non-altered atlas at the root directory, the second use case provides three cases to store atlases that were either altered, applied, or derived within a given dataset.
+While case 1 also uses the [atlas](schema/objects/entities.yaml#atlas) identifier, case 2 and 3 use the [seg](schema/objects/entities.yaml#seg) identifier, as outlined in the next paragraphs.

 #### Case 1

 First, a given atlas underwent modifications before its utilization, specifically spatial transformations to a template space and is used in this form within a given pipeline.
-In this case, the respective BIDS-Atlas files will be stored at both the BIDS root level and the given pipeline directory under “derivatives”.
+In this case, the respective BIDS-Atlas files will be stored at both the BIDS root level and the given pipeline directory under `derivatives`.
 Files stored at the BIDS root level will follow the structure outlined in option 1, while files stored at the pipeline level will follow the respective naming conventions.
-For example, if an atlas was spatially transformed to a certain MNI template, then the BIDS-Atlas files will be stored within the respective pipeline directory and the corresponding space-<label> identifier will be adapted accordingly.
+For example, if an atlas was spatially transformed to a certain MNI template, then the BIDS-Atlas files will be stored within the respective pipeline directory and the corresponding [space](schema/objects/entities.yaml#space)-<label> identifier will be adapted accordingly.

 ```Text
 <dataset>/atlas/atlas-<label>/